ThoughtWorks-SEA/developer-training/docs/frontend/react-router.md

 In the example below, we try to print out the current pathname if we have access to the location object; if not we print "???".

 In our Home component, we render the Component and the same Component wrapped with `withRouter`.
-The same Component wrapped within the `withRouter` gain access to the location object and print out the current path as expected.
+The same Component wrapped within the `withRouter` gains access to the location object and print out the current path as expected.

 src/containers/Home.js